Yering: History

 The 1890s depression saw table wines decline in popularity and the land, for cattle-grazing and dairying purposes, become more valuable than the vines.
 Paul de Castella sold Chateau Yering in 1896.
 The area became the centre of a modern revival of Yarra Valley winemaking in the 1960s, with the original wineries coming back into production and many others established.

+Heritage listing

+The following place in Yering is listed on the Victorian Heritage Register: